pydio/pydio-doc-admin-guide/1_installation_guides/3_home_and_enterprise_edition/centos_install.md

 sudo yum install rh-php71-php-fpm rh-php71-php-common rh-php71-php-intl rh-php71-php-gd rh-php71-php-mbstring rh-php71-php-xml rh-php71-php-curl rh-php71-php-opcache
 ```

-The default **user** for the PHP-FPM worker pool needs to be changed to **cells**.
+The default **user** for the PHP-FPM worker pool needs to be changed to **pydio**.
 Change the port the service is listening to if required.

 ```bash
 sudo vi /etc/opt/rh/rh-php71/php-fpm.d/www.conf